berlenzhang/power-outages-project/README.md

 To figure out Missingness dependency we will conduct permutation tests on the `DEMAND.LOSS.MW` column based on the columns `CAUSE.CATEGORY` and `CLIMATE.CATEGORY`.
 In both permutation tests we used the Total Variation Distance(TVD) test statistic and used a 0.5 significance level.

-**Permutation test for CAUSE.CATEGORY:**
+*Permutation test for CAUSE.CATEGORY:*

-***Null Hypothesis***: The distribution of the data in the column `CAUSE.CATEGORY` column is the same regardless of the missingness of the column `CAUSE.CATEGORY.DETAIL`.
+***Null Hypothesis*** : The distribution of the data in the column `CAUSE.CATEGORY` column is the same regardless of the missingness of the column `CAUSE.CATEGORY.DETAIL`.

-***Alternative Hypothesis***: The distribution of data in the column `CAUSE.CATEGORY` is different depending on the missingess of the column `DEMAND.LOSS.MW`.
+***Alternative Hypothesis*** : The distribution of data in the column `CAUSE.CATEGORY` is different depending on the missingess of the column `DEMAND.LOSS.MW`.

-After conducting the permutation test, we found a TVD observed test statistic of 0.179 and a p-value of 0.0, as a result, we reject the null hypothesis.
+***Results*** :After conducting the permutation test, we found a TVD observed test statistic of 0.179 and a p-value of 0.0, as a result, we reject the null hypothesis.
 The graph below shows the empirical distribution of this test which indicates that the `DEMAND.LOSS.MW` missigness is dependent on the `CAUSE.CATEGORY` column.
 The **red line** on the graph represents the observed test statistic.

 <iframe
   src="assets/emp-dist-1.html"